Hungary–Israel relations

 Hungary–Israel relations are the foreign relations between Hungary and Israel.
 Hungary has an embassy in Tel Aviv and four honorary consulates (in Eilat, Haifa, Jerusalem and Tel Aviv).
 Israel has an embassy in Budapest and an honorary consulate in Szeged.

-According to the Israeli Central Bureau for Statistics, There were 47,500 Jews living in Hungary in 2018.
+According to the Israeli Central Bureau for Statistics, there were 47,500 Jews living in Hungary in 2018.
 Both countries are full members of the Union for the Mediterranean.

-Both countries have stressed the increasing trade and tourism between one another and an estimated 30,000 Hungarian Jews emigrated to Israel in 1948.
+Both countries have stressed the importance of increasing trade and tourism between one another.

+An estimated 30,000 Hungarian Jews emigrated to Israel in 1948.